-To switch Autos off and return to Manual, press the auto switch or you can temporarily over-ride Autos by moving the joystick while you are in the Autos control window.
+To switch Autos off and return to Manual, press/toggle the auto switch.

+You can temporarily override Autos by moving the joystick or the blade lift levers while you are in the Autos control window.

 Be aware that while Autos is disengaged you can cut beneath the design.
 Sometimes you may purposefully want to cut below design, however if this is not the case make sure that you monitor your cut/fills and lightbars.

-To re-engage Autos, press the auto switch again or if you temporarily over-rode Autos then return your joystick to the neutral position.
+To re-engage Autos, press/toggle the auto switch again.

-8.1.3 Engaging Autos - D6 - D7 machines
+8.1.5 Engaging Sideshift Autos